Things To Do in Traverse City this Fall (2017 Update)

 For an undeniably Instagrammable view take a little trip up Wayne Street, stopping at the peak to take in the breathtaking view of Traverse City lit up in orange and red leaves against the bright blue bays.

-Get lost in Jacob's Corn Maze, located at 7100 East Traverse Hwy.
-Here you'll explore your way out of this year's Expedition Everest - Search for the Yeti themed maze while snacking on fresh popcorn and donuts.
+Get lost in Jacob's Corn Maze, located in Jacob's Farm at 7100 East Traverse Hwy.
+Here you'll explore your way out of this year's U.S. Coast Guard themed maze while snacking on fresh popcorn and donuts.
 The hours are 10:00 AM- 6:00 PM Monday through Thursday with hours extended to 9:00 PM Friday and Saturday.

 Take a Class